RaulCasado/calculator-python/README.md

 ## Requirements

 - Python 3.10
-- Tkinter library (sudo apt-get install python3-tk)
+- Tkinter (included with Python)

 ## Installation

 1. Clone the repository:

-2. Install the dependencies:
+2. Make sure to create a virtual environment and activate it:

     ```sh
+    python -m venv name_of_virtualenv
+    source name_of_virtualenv/bin/activate
+    ```

+3. Install the dependencies:

+    ```sh
     pip install -r requirements.txt
     ```

-3. Navigate to the project directory:
+4. Tkinter should be installed by default with Python.
+If not, you can install it using the following command:

     ```sh
+    sudo apt-get install python3-tk
+    ```

+5. Use pip freeze to see installed packages:

+    ```sh
+    pip freeze
+    ```

+6. Navigate to the project directory:

+    ```sh
     cd calculator
     ```

-4. Run the application:
+7. Run the application:

     ```sh
     python main.py